Agewerc/Agewerc.github.io/_posts/2020-07-26-My-Data-Science-Journey.md

   <li>What is the reputation of the University?</li>
 </ul>
 	I found a total of 31 masters worldwide in which I felt I had a good fit.
-	I spent one month entirely focused on making my applications: cover letters, recommendations from previous lectures and much more.
+	I spent one month entirely focused on making my applications: cover letters, recommendations from previous lecturers and much more.
 	I was fortunate enough to be approved in most applications.
 My choice was the Master of Data Science from Monash University in Australia.
 </p>